Admission Criteria and Application Instructions

 - Applicants with learning disabilities who wish to discuss academic services should contact Student Support Services at 215.489.2490.

 - Most documents can be sent electronically via the application form.
-Transcripts should be mailed to: Office of Graduate Programs - Policy Studies, Delaware Valley College, 700 E. Butler Avenue, Doylestown, PA 18901.
+Transcripts should be mailed to: Office of Graduate Programs - Policy Studies, Delaware Valley University, 700 E. Butler Avenue, Doylestown, PA 18901.